Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-31** : 🔥 ***Support for AYS optimization*** 🔥 > Adding support for [AYS](https://research.nvidia.com/labs/toronto-ai/AlignYourSteps/) (Align Your Steps) scheduler optimization, as a setting for modules Stable Diffusion, img2img, IP-Adapter and ControlNet.
+By selecting this option in the settings of each eligible module, you will enable the use of this Nvidia technology that will dramatically reduce the steps required for a qualitative result : every model (SD or SDXL) can now generate qualitative contents in only 10 steps.
+It don't have any effect on low-steps modules (<10) such as lighting or turbo ones.

   * 🆕 **2024-05-28** : 🔥 ***Support for InterDiffusion-4.0*** 🔥 > Adding support for model [cutycat2000x/InterDiffusion-4.0](https://huggingface.co/cutycat2000x/InterDiffusion-4.0) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero.

   * 🆕 **2024-05-25** : 🔥 ***Support for Juggernaut-X-Hyper*** 🔥 > Adding support for model [RunDiffusion/Juggernaut-X-Hyper](https://huggingface.co/RunDiffusion/Juggernaut-X-Hyper) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero.
 This is a fast (5-6 steps) model based on Juggernaut.